About Training Connect

 Our Approach

-Here's how we work.
-Anchor Group's approach is built on one simple truth: governance clarity enables adoption.
-We do not help organizations adopt AI faster.
-We help them adopt AI deliberately, with structure and accountability intact at every step.
-The path forward has four distinct phases.
+Governance clarity enables adoption.
+We don't help organizations adopt AI faster — we help them adopt AI deliberately, with structure and accountability intact at every step.

 Clarity